morphocut/morphocut/doc/contributing.rst

 4. Make your change.
 5. Run the entire test suite again, ensuring that all tests pass *including the ones you just added*.
+6. Write `meaningful commit messages <https://chris.beams.io/posts/git-commit/>`_.
-6. Send a GitHub Pull Request to the main repository's ``master`` branch.
+7. Send a GitHub Pull Request to the main repository's ``master`` branch.
    Your contribution will then be reviewed.

 .. _repository: https://github.com/morphocut/morphocut